Table of Contents

-Treatment focuses on pain reduction and decrease of inflammatory activity.
+Treatment focuses on pain reduction and a decrease of inflammatory activity.
 The goal is to halt the deterioration of movement impairments and of the deformation of the spine.

 Basic Treatment of Ankylosing Spondylitis

-- NSAIDs: Non-steroidal anti-inflammatory drugs represent the most important substance group against pain of inflammatory causes of the axial skeleton.
+- NSAIDs: Non-steroidal anti-inflammatory drugs represent the most important substance group against the pain of inflammatory causes of the axial skeleton.